trombik/Mini-Drawers-Ultimate/README.md

 ## Tips

 When the runner of house is not printed well, try 0% infill.
 The infill often creates nonuniform shape.
-Without infill, the strength is just enough.
+Even without infill, the strength is just enough.

 Bad shaped runner can be fixed by a small electric drill and carving bits.